velartrill/velartrill.github.io/orig/kestrel.md

 - kestrel reveals her own history of "rape" to virtash, prompting discussion of trauma and forced sex norms
 - introduction to starship safety and protective wear

-"Do you even *understand* what would happen if you took point on the wrong mission and wound up with a magbolt through your skull or, God within, I don't know, had your guts splattered all over your subordinates by one of those… those bombs with the big 'foe' glyph on one side?"
+"Do you even *understand* what would happen if you took point on the wrong mission and wound up with a magbolt through your stubborn skull or, God within, I don't know, had your guts splattered all over your subordinates by one of those… those bombs with the big 'foe' glyph on one side?"
 Egret Silverdawn jabs her finger into my aching ribcage and I grunt.
 The medic snatches her wrist and glances at me.
 I shake my head weakly, and he releases her, backing away with an I'm-watching-you glare.

 "Claymores, Egret," I tell her in a hoarse whisper, staring at the ceiling.